Grustut/Pico-Adventure-Reader/README.md

 Game files are simple .txt files in which :
 * The marker '#' followed by a number represent a Situation
-* The marker '@' is followed by the current situations offered choices and their coreesponding actions
+* The marker '@' is followed by the current situation offered choices and their corresponding actions
 * After an '@' marker, you can define :
   1. input > action : input is what the player is suppose to type in and action is what the program should do next
   1. When multiple choices are available separate the input > action with a comma